sibabalwemosia24/alx-low_level_programming/0x0B-malloc_free/README.md

 2. Function concatenates two strings
 3. Function returns a pointer to a 2 dimensional array of intergers
 4. Function frees a 2 dimensional grid prevously created by alloc_grid function
+100. Function that concatenates all the arguments of your program